Wahaj-Ali/Portfolio/README.md

 # Portfolio(mobile-first)

 > In this project, I set up my portfolio in mobile using "mobile first css".
+It only contains a header and a healine feature as of now.

 ## Built With